• Central Queensland Region

 The railyards played a crucial role in rail operations in Central Queensland.
 As passenger rail services grew in the late 1850s, facilities were needed in Rockhampton to maintain and repair these additional trains.

 In 1876, workshops and a partial roundhouse were built to support rail operations.
-As demand increased, a full-circle Roundhouse was constructed in 1915.
+As demand increased, a full-circle roundhouse was constructed in 1915.

-The Roundhouse was originally used to store and maintain steam trains.
+The roundhouse was originally used to store and maintain steam trains.
 It featured a fully rotational turntable in the centre to move trains around the railyards and onto the active rail line.
-In 1969, the Roundhouse closed as a steam train depot in favour of diesel-electric trains, changing the function of the railyards.
+In 1969, the roundhouse closed as a steam train depot in favour of diesel-electric trains, changing the function of the railyards.

 Until its closure in 2017, the railyards functioned as a train depot, workshops for wagon and boiler repair and maintenance, a blacksmith shop, and an administration building.